L5Modular/L5Modular/README.md

 In this case L5Modular would only load this three modules `customer` `contract` `reporting`.
 Every other module in the `app/Modules` folder would not be loaded.

 L5Modular will load all modules if there is no modules.php file in the config folder.

+#### Update to 1.3.0

+Since version 1.3.0 you have to follow the `upper camel case` name convention for the module folder.
+If you had a `Modules/foo` folder you have to rename it to `Modules/Foo`.

+Also there are changes in the `app/config/modules.php` file.
+Now you have to return an array with the key `disable` instead of `list`.

 ## License